Ruhi Su: Political arrest

 In 1952 he was arrested, accused of being a member of the banned Turkish Communist Party, and imprisonment for five years, which ended his career in the opera.
 After serving his sentence for a "thought crime", he dedicated himself to folk music in his unique way.

 Folk studies

 While he roamed all over Anatolia from one village to another, he started compiling numerous folk songs.
-Then, he rearranged and performed them using western techniques.
-His western music career formed the basis of his approach to interpreting and performing traditional Turkish music.
-He argued that the authentic music should not be imitated as it is found locally but rather elaborated into a national music with the enriching support of the international music, perceiving it as a contemporary of Atahualpa Yupanqui and Pete Seeger.

 Ruhi Su combined his efforts of creating a national awareness of the rich Anatolian culture with his compositions based on texts of Sufi poets Yunus Emre and Pir Sultan Abdal and other Anatolian poets like Köroğlu (see Epic of Köroğlu), Karacaoğlan, and Dadaloğlu.

-Choir effort

-He established and trained a choir in the 1970s and conducted them in many concerts and recordings.
-The Friends Choir (Dostlar Korosu) that he established in 1975 continues to keep his voice, his music of the heart and his songs alive.

-Views

-His approach in bringing forth the ignored suffering of the oppressed and his love of humankind in his musical work has gained a great respect and support from his audience and had a deep effect on many musicians, who paved the path to a more open-minded society.

-He told people's longings in their own language and he conveyed the fire in their heart to everyone and the society with his instrument and his avid voice throughout his life, he was considered dangerous and treacherous.
-He loved his people in a way unsuitable to government.
-Because he was a socialist and the cold war began.
-It was different then.
-People who saw and spoke of 40 years ago, what everyone sees and tells today were considered dangerous and treacherous.
-The laws and the mechanisms of Cold War grinded those who adopted a socialist outlook of life.
-Though dangerous and treacherous, Ruhi Su was not alone.
-Ruhi Su was a member of Turkish Workers Party (TİP).
-He married Sidika Su during his 5 years in prison.
-He became a father in exile.

 Death

-Ruhi Su died on 20 September 1985 and was buried at the Zincirlikuyu Cemetery in Istanbul.
+Ruhi Su died of prostate cancer on 20 September 1985 and was buried at the Zincirlikuyu Cemetery in Istanbul.
 His wife Sıdıka Su died on 18 October 2006.
 His son Ilgin Ruhi Su lives in Istanbul.
 In 2009, his gravestone was shot by unknown parties.